-In 2013, 2014, and 2015, Fickas was running multiple committees.
-These committees reported making various independent expenditures, all of which were made in cooperation and consultation with Chacon.
-One of these committees was the BJE committee-for which Chacon also handled fundraising.
+In 2013, the BJE committee's reported independent expenditures were made in cooperation and consultation with Chacon.
+Also, Chacon handled fundraising for the BJE committee.
 All spending by the BJE committee in support of Chacon was coordinated with Chacon and carried out at his behest-such that the spending amounted to non-monetary contributions from the BJE committee to the Chacon committee.
+However, Chacon did not report in this manner, as described in more detail below.